kevinoloome/HousingPrices/README.md

 # HousingPrices
-A analysis that will come up with a model to predict how various houses are worth
+An analysis that will come up with a model to predict how various houses are worth